gcruzgar/odflows/README.md

 ![rentals_beds](img/rentals_category_beds.png)
 **Figure 6.** Most common number of bedrooms per household rented in each ward.

-Average distance between origin and destination varies for each type of sale:
+Average distance between origin and destination varies for each type of sale.

+Average distance between wards with type as most common:

 | Average Distance (km) | Sales | Rentals |
 |-----------------------|------:|--------:|